|Name origin:||From the Greek word ‘adamas’, meaning unbreakable, untamed and unconquerable|

 A diamond’s history is long – first sought in India over 3000 years ago and used as the ultimate ‘engagement stone’ since Ancient Egyptian times.
 However it was a 1940s advertising campaign by jewellers De Beer’s, proclaiming that “diamonds are forever,” that truly set demand on fire.
 Today, around a third of the world’s supply, by volume, comes from the Argyle mine in Western Australia.

 The most popular diamonds may be clear/white, yet they also occur naturally in a range of other colours.
-Specifically, the pink diamond has become a firm favourite, along with cognac, champagne and yellow diamonds.
+Specifically, the pink diamond has become a firm favourite, along with cognac, champagne and yellow diamonds (one of the most common colours to appear in natural diamonds).
+Green diamonds are extremely rare.
+When it comes to coloured diamonds, the more distinct and pure the colour, the rarer the diamond.
 Only 20% of all gems mined are used for gemstone purposes.

 Representing ‘winter’, a diamond possesses a fiery glow simply not found elsewhere.